Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 AA is about having a desire to stay sober

 That means you could have had one drink and you could have got a very strong desire to stop drinking.
 From there.
 You could have had one night of drinking and go to AA or you could even just be thinking about drinking and never have even drank before and theoretically you could go to AA

 Alcoholics Anonymous is a very helpful place to go if you’re looking to stop drinking and figure out a happy, healthy, sober way of living.

 I’m grateful for all the love and support I receive from Alcoholics Anonymous and yet I do most of my work outside of AA practicing the principles in all my affairs.
 Reading books.

 I figured if “The Book of Alcoholics Anonymous” could help me that much from my drinking, how much can the book “How Not to Die?“ Help me with my diet?
 How much can “The Power of Now“ help me with my spirituality?
 How much can “The Power of Vulnerability“ help me with my communication?

 Alcoholics Anonymous helped me get to know my higher self and to be my higher self and for that, I’m infinitely grateful

-I appreciate you reading so much of this post I imagine if you got to the very end that you will love subscribing and turning those notifications ON and checking your subscription feed.
+I appreciate you reading so much about this post, I imagine if you got to the very end that you would love subscribing and turning those notifications ON and checking your subscription feed.

-If you’re not already doing those things already because you are one of the top few percent of viewers who actually read all this post and I imagine you want to see more.
+If you’re not already doing those things already because you are one of the top few percent of viewers who read all this post, I imagine you want to see more.